-As of December 31, 2023, we no longer have operating leases for office space and office equipment in excess often year.
-Many of our prior leases included one or more options to renew, some of which included options to extend the leases for a long-term period, and some leases included options to terminate the leases within 30 days.
-In certain of our prior lease agreements, the rental payments were adjusted periodically to reflect actual charges incurred for capital area maintenance, utilities, inflation and/or changes in other indexes.
+We have operating leases for office space and office equipment.
+Many of our leases includeone or more options to renew, some of which included options to extend the leases for a long-term period, and some leases included options to terminate the leases within 30 days.
+In certain of our lease agreements, the rental payments were adjusted periodically to reflect actual charges incurred for capital area maintenance, utilities, inflation and/or changes in other indexes.

-We had no lease liability as of December 31, 2023, and September 30, 2023.
+Our lease liability consisted of the following as of March 31, 2024, and September 30, 2023: